 - Along with the Company's tenants and the communities they and the Company together serve, the health and safety of the Company's employees and their families is a top priority.
-The Company has adapted its operations to protect employees, including by implementing a work from home policy, and the Company's IT systems have enabled its team to work seamlessly. - The Company is in constant communication with its tenants and is assisting tenants in identifying local, state and federal resources that may be available to support their businesses and employees during the pandemic, including stimulus funds that may be available under the Coronavirus Aid, Relief, and Economic Security Act of 2020. - To enhance its liquidity position and maintain financial flexibility, the Company has borrowed an additional \$130.0 million under its unsecured revolving credit facility during March and April. - The Company currently has approximately \$133.5 million in cash and cash equivalents, and an additional \$366.5 available under its unsecured revolving credit facility (excluding the facility's \$600.0 million accordion feature). - The Company does not have any unsecured debt maturing until December 2023.
+The Company has adapted its operations to protect employees, including by implementing a work from home policy, and the Company's IT systems have enabled its team to work seamlessly. - The Company is in constant communication with its tenants and has assisted tenants in identifying local, state and federal resources that may be available to support their businesses and employees during the pandemic, including stimulus funds that may be available under the Coronavirus Aid, Relief, and Economic Security Act of 2020. - To enhance its liquidity position and maintain financial flexibility, the Company borrowed an additional \$130.0 million under its unsecured revolving credit facility during March and April.

+- The Company currently has approximately \$161.3 million in cash and cash equivalents, and an additional \$366.5 million available under its unsecured revolving credit facility (excluding the facility's \$600.0 million accordion feature). - The Company does not have any unsecured debt maturing until December 2023.
 Additionally, the Company does not have any secured debt maturing for the next two years, with approximately \$23.1 million maturing in mid-2022, and no secured debt maturing in 2023. - The Company has taken proactive measures to manage costs, including by suspending the Company's densification activities.
 There is currently no construction underway at the Company's properties, and the only expenditures the Company plans to make at this time on these projects relate to obtaining entitlements.
 Further, the Company expects that the only material capital expenditures at the Company's properties will be tenant improvements and/or other leasing costs associated with existing and new leases.
 The Company has also suspended all acquisition activity, including a previously pending transaction. - Given the uncertainty of the COVID-19 pandemic's near and potential long-term impact on the Company's business, and in order to preserve its liquidity position, the Company has temporarily suspended quarterly dividend distributions.
-Going forward, the Company's board of directors will continue to evaluate the Company's dividend policy.
-The

-Company intends to continue to operate its business in a manner that will allow it to qualify as a REIT for U.S. federal income tax requirements.
+Going forward, the Company's board of directors will continue to evaluate the Company's dividend policy specifically, in relation to the Company's estimate of taxable income for the fiscal year ending December 31, 2020.
+The Company intends to continue to operate its business in a manner that will allow it to qualify as a REIT for U.S. federal income tax requirements.